mohamedmohdy/solve_some_problems/README.md

 # mohmed-mohdy
-I study programming basics and solve a lot of problems
+I study programming basics and solve a lot of problems?